bro-academy/HTML-course-4/lesson-6-css+.md

 🟢 [Custom Bullets with CSS ::marker](https://web.dev/articles/css-marker-pseudo-element?hl=en): A guide to creating custom list markers using the CSS ::marker pseudoelement.

-[Inside Aligned Lists](https://css-tricks.com/video-screencasts/184-inside-aligned-lists/): A video tutorial on aligning lists and their markers inside elements.

 🟢 [Quick Tip: Using CSS Counters to Style Incremental Elements](https://webdesign.tutsplus.com/quick-tip-using-css-counters-to-style-incremental-elements--cms-23497t): Tips on using CSS counters to style incremental elements.

 🟢 [CSS Counter](https://www.samanthaming.com/tidbits/53-css-counter/): A detailed explanation of working with CSS counters to create numbered lists.

 [Centered List Markers](https://css-tricks.com/video-screencasts/202-centered-list-markers/): A video tutorial on centering list markers using CSS.

+[Inside Aligned Lists](https://css-tricks.com/video-screencasts/184-inside-aligned-lists/): A video tutorial on aligning lists and their markers inside elements.

 ## Box Model

 🟢 **[Interactive Box Model](http://codepen.io/carolineartz/full/ogVXZj/)**: An interactive demo allowing a visual study of the box model in CSS.

 🟢 **[The Box Model Cheatsheets](https://www.codecademy.com/learn/learn-css-box-model-and-layout/modules/learn-css-box-model/cheatsheet)**: Cheat sheets from Codecademy explaining the basics of the CSS box model.

+🟢 **[Everything About the Value Auto](https://ishadeed.com/article/auto-css/)**: An analysis of the `auto` value in CSS, examining its use for various properties.

+🟢 **[Clickable Area](https://ishadeed.com/article/clickable-area)**: An exploration of how the size and positioning of an element affect its clickability.

 <!-- **[Visual Formatting Model](https://www.w3.org/TR/CSS21/visuren.html)**: The official W3C specification describing the visual formatting model in CSS. -->